post-hero-img

 1. Why is your user here?

-Your website exists for one purpose alone; to serve your audience.
-To do that, you need to know who are they and what are their needs.
-Now you’re probably wondering what does this have to do with the search engine in a website?
+The number one question you should answer when building an internal site search engine is your users.
+Your website exists for one purpose alone: to serve your audience.
+To do that, you need to know who they are and what their needs are.
+Now, you’re probably wondering what this has to do with the search engine on a website.
 Quite a lot, actually.

 By knowing your users, you get to understand what they need out of search, what keywords they use, how much prompting they might require, and what filters to offer.
 All this information goes a long way in helping you improve your Website’s UX.